hetmangukiya2207/CPP_Language/README.md

 - What is data Encapsulation ?

-                      To wrap the code into reusable method of class convert UDFs into data member function and convert variable into dta member is called encapsulation.
+                      - To wrap the code into reusable method of class convert UDFs into data member function and convert variable into data member is called encapsulation.

 - Setter :-

-                       A method to take input all r specific attributes.
+                      - A method to take input all r specific attributes.

 - Getter :-

-                        A method to give output all or specific attributes.
+                      - A method to give output all or specific attributes.

 - This keyword :-

-                        It defecates the class level variable from function level variables.
+                      - It defecates the class level variable from function level variables.

 - Syntax :-

                       this -> variableName;

 - Example :-

                       class Emp{
                       private :
                       int id;
                       string name;
                       public :
                       void setData(int id, string name)
                       {
                       this->id;
                       this->name;
                       }
                       };
                       int main()
                       {
                       Emp e1;
                       e1.setData(101, "Nayan");
                       }

-                        Nested member function :-
+- Nested member function :-

                       voidsetData()
                       {
                       getData();
                       }

-                        Static :-
+- Static :-

                       static void header() {
                       Emp :: header();
                       }

 - ::
                       Scoper resolution operator
                       memebership label operator

                       - common method for all objects which can be accessed by className using scope resolution operator( :: )

 - What is static member ?

                       - common member for all object’s which takes the single member allocation.
                       - for all the objects static member will common and only one.
                       - static data member (attributes)
                       - static member function (method)

 - Example :-
                       Private :
                       String school
                       (global area)
                       String stud::school = “GSEB”;

 - Static member function :-